alvfig/calclm/README.md

 Use the Time Interval buttons (minutes, hours and days), then place the correspondig quantity of accelerators and see the result on the display at the end (near the word "Sum").

-Use the Remove buttons (X) to remove each accelerator.
-To remove all those at once, use the Remove button located at the top, near the "Resource" header.
+Press the Remove buttons (&times;) to remove each accelerator.
+To remove all those at once, choose the Remove button located at the top, near the "Resource" header.

 The buttons Store to Memory and Clear Memory can reserve a previous result to add up to another set of accelerators.